jerseycheese/BootHillGM/Docs/ProjectOverview.md

 - Quest System
 - User Interface
 - Data Persistence
+- Redux for State Management

 This modular approach allows for easier development, testing, and future expansions.

 ## 8. Development Status
-The project is in the initial planning and design phase, with development yet to begin.
+The project has progressed from the initial planning phase.
+A basic React Native project structure has been set up, and Redux has been implemented for state management.
+The GameCore component has been created and integrated with Redux to demonstrate basic game state manipulation.